Continuous Gravitational Waves: A New Window to Look for Heavy Non-annihilating Dark Matter: Continuous-wave probes of low mass transmuted black holes

 When $\Delta T$ exceeds $\Tobs$, the number of detectable sources is dominated by those between the frequencies $(\fgw,\fgw+\delta f)$, including those that began emitting \gws well before the observation run.
-Here, $\delta f=1/\Tobs$ indicates that the frequency of the \gwh signal does not vary by more than one frequency bin during $\Tobs$.
-Essentially, when $\Delta T>\Tobs$, we allow for the enhancement of the signal during the observation time due to the fact that many possible systems inspiraling forever would be overlapping and thus covering the same frequency range.
-Here, we also impose that $\Delta T$ cannot exceed the time at which the first stars begin to form binaries, i.e., $\Delta T \lesssim t_0/10$.\\ After calculating $N_{\rm bin} (\fgw)$, we sum the number of binaries emitting \gws at each frequency \be N_{\rm bin}^{\rm tot} = \sum_{ i} N_{\rm bin} (f_{\text{GW},i})~ < 1 \ee where we have required $N_{\rm bin}^{\rm tot}<1$ to be in the case in which we do not observe these systems in the future, in order to get the strongest constraint on $\mathcal{R}$.
+Here, $\delta f=1/\Tobs$ is the resolution in frequency and indicates that the frequency of the \gwh signal does not vary by more than one frequency bin during $\Tobs$.
+Essentially, when $\Delta T>\Tobs$, we allow for the enhancement of the signal during the observation time due to the fact that many possible systems inspiraling forever would be emitting \gws at the same frequency.
+In other words, sources coming from anywhere in the sky, with $\dot{f}_{\rm GW}\sim \mathcal{O}(10^{-23})$ Hz/s, are \emph{indistinguishable} from each other at a given frequency, and thus, their powers will add.
+These sources are indistinguishable because the frequency shift induced by the relative motion of the earth with respect to the source, $\Delta f_{\rm Doppler}=10^{-4}\fgw\sim \mathcal{O}(10^{-9})$ Hz, and the shift caused by the spin-up of the source in $\Tobs$, $\Delta f_{\dot{f}}=\dot{f}_{\rm GW}\Tobs \sim \mathcal{O}(10^{-16})$ Hz, are both well within the frequency resolution $\delta f$ of a matched-filtering search over $\Tobs$, i.e. $\delta f\gg\Delta f_{\rm Doppler}$ and $\delta f\gg\Delta f_{\dot{f}}$.\\ Here, we also impose that $\Delta T$ cannot exceed the time at which the first stars begin to form binaries, i.e., $\Delta T \lesssim t_0/10$.\\ After calculating $N_{\rm bin} (\fgw)$, we sum the number of binaries emitting \gws at each frequency \be N_{\rm bin}^{\rm tot} = \sum_{ i} N_{\rm bin} (f_{\text{GW},i})~ < 1 \ee where we have required $N_{\rm bin}^{\rm tot}<1$ to be in the case in which we do not observe these systems in the future, in order to get the strongest constraint on $\mathcal{R}$.
 Then, we solve for $\mathcal{R}$, which provides an upper limit on the formation rate densities of such binary planet systems as a function of their chirp masses \be \mathcal{R}=\frac{3}{4\pi}\left(\sum_i T(f_{\text{GW},i})d(f_{\text{GW},i})^3\right)^{-1}. \ee In order to perform the above computation, we must impose a minimum separation between the two objects, and this condition leads to the maximum \gwh frequency at which we could detect these systems.
 On the other hand, the minimum frequency arises from the detector's sensitivity band.
 Thus, we need to restrict the orbital radius to be